Castro County License Hearing Guide

 Hardship/Restricted License in Texas

-- Costs and Application Process: The application process involves filing a petition with the court and providing supporting documentation.
+- Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for the license.
 There are associated court fees.
-Consult with a local attorney to navigate this process.

 Getting Your License Back